 You know what?
 One of the best ways to celebrate yourself is to let yourself feel good, and doing good things for others is the best way to do that.
 Donate your time or money to a cause near to you this month, and see if it’s something you can continue from here on!
 Some birthday kiddos and adults even donate their entire birthday party to a cause by receiving donations instead of gifts — love it!

 Give Yourself a Late Birthday Gift

 My last tip?
-Schedule something that you’ve been meaning to do or really wanting to and actually do it.
+Schedule something that you’ve been meaning to do or really want to do and actually do it.
 Allow yourself that little perk.
 Better yet?
 Schedule it for a few weeks after your birthday so that just when you might start feeling like your celebration is over it makes a comeback and you’re feeling super special for a while longer.
-Whether your thing is finally finishing those webinars you sign up for and miss, or going to a concert — do it.
+Whether your thing is finally finishing those webinars you signed up for and missed, or going to a concert — do it.

 This updated post was originally published on Sept.
 10, 2015.
 Photos by Sincerely Me Photography.